teachingaway/teachingaway.github.io/_posts/2015-03-05-startup-employee-equity-compensation.md

 [Employee Equity: The Option Price](http://avc.com/2010/11/employee-equity-the-option-strike-price/). [*Fred Wilson*](https://twitter.com/fredwilson), 2010.
 "Companies are paying $5000 to $25,000 per year" to 409(a) valuation consultants.
 Fred also notes that employees who get hired after a big up-round of financing will tend to get less-valuable stock options (because the fair market value will be higher).

+## Other New and Crazy Ideas

+[Introducing Progressive Equity](http://blog.detour.com/introducing-progressive-equity/).
+Detour 2015.
+Employee equity at a successful startup is distributed unevenly: "the founders make more money than they could spend in infinite lifetimes, a handful of early folks achieve financial independence, and everyone else gets a nice bonus, but nothing life changing."
+A new idea called "Progressive Equity" attempts to fix that distribution by spreading some of the wealth down to later employees.